 We want to lift the ship...

-Actually, queue a lot more than a large crane.
+Actually, cue a lot more than a large crane.
 You might not know this, but lorry trailers are very flexible.
 Even made of steel, they bend and move.
-If you've looked up close to the ship you can see what look like cracks.
+If you've looked at the ship up close, you can see what look like cracks.
 They are actually expansion gaps to allow the ship to bend and flex ever so sightly.
-Which is great.... when the trailer in on the ground.
+Which is great... when the trailer in on the ground.
 Lifting it by crane means a completely different type of stress - and because this was never planned for in the first place, an unknown stress!

 Now - it may sound slightly daft, but our team has learnt from experience that to do a job properly and well - under tight deadlines - you need everything to hand.
 Flying in that morning, hoping our deliveries had arrived and that we could just 'find' what we needed locally is too risky.
 The margin of error is too small for a project like this and something going wrong isn't an option for our clients - so it's not an option for us.
 In fact, for just this reason, we have a long range electric car so we can reduce the carbon emissions for these long journeys.
 And anyway, it's quite a nice drive to Denmark!

 So, the car was loaded and I set off for a 2800 mile road trip.
-6 days, 6 Countries, 2 ferries and 2 train crossings later I was back in the UK and the ship is safely nestled in the dry dock.
+Six days, six countries, two ferries and two train crossings later I was back in the UK and the ship is safely nestled in the dry dock.
 In fact, it was the first ship in that dry dock for a few decades!
 The Jubilee Seaways was on display throughout the summer, with the rather lovely Kronberg castle just next door.
-For the LEGO fans amongst you, she was joined by 'baby' Jubilee, the original 1/4 scale model, a build your own ferry activity and one of LEGO's very first official ferries - a wooden model from the 1940's loaned from our personal collection.
+For the LEGO fans amongst you, she was joined by 'baby' Jubilee, the original 1/4 scale model, a build your own ferry activity, and one of LEGO's very first official ferries - a wooden model from the 1940's loaned from our personal collection.